konsulting/dusk-standalone/README.md

         return parent::browserTestsPath();
     }

-    // Set the closure that returns a user - however... we have disabled the
+    // Set the default user - however... this is only useful if you will be
-    // Laravel Dusk authentication routes by default, since you will need
+    // using the Dusk type login.
+It's worth reviewing the Laravel Dusk
-    // to set them up specifically for your application anyway. protected function user()
+    // trait InteractsWithAuthentication to combine with your app. protected function user()
     {
         return parent::user();